msfjarvis/msfjarvis.dev/content/posts/tools-of-the-trade-sdkman.md

 export JAVA_HOME="${JAVA_HOME/current/8.0.262-zulu}"
 ```

 for the same end result, but a lot faster.
-The difference in speed ends up coming from SDKMAN working over symlinks compared to my direnv workaround just replacing the value of a variable.

 And that's really it!
 SDKMAN's pretty neat, but for the most part it just stays out of your way and thus there's not a lot to talk about it.
 The next post's gonna be much more hands-on :-)